We breed quailty Gerbils to produce

 produced.
 Also, should the mother or father be bad parents in any way

 breeding will be stopped immediately.

 Something off topic but important.
 It is about a weightloss website.
 This website has information on how lose weight and promotes different supplements and their prices.
-If you are interested in the price of Pure Cambogia Ultra then just visit the website.

 Still awaiting Roma's litter, she looks like she's

 about to pop any day now, I can actually see the pups moving around

 inside her, so I think it'll be either during the night or tomorrow